-Deborah has been a Non-Executive Director for over six years and completed the Australian Institute of Company Directors (AICD) Course with an Order of Merit in September 2016.
-Her strong financial acumen and excellent understanding of good corporate governance are two of the key attributes she brings to her directorship roles.
+Deborah has been a Non-Executive Director for over seven years and is a member of Australian Institute of Company Directors (AICD).
+In 2016 Deborah graduated from the AICD Company Directors Course with an Order of Merit.
+Deborah’s strong financial acumen and excellent understanding of strategy and good corporate governance are three of the key attributes she brings to her directorship roles.

 For 25 years, Rick has lead change within the Resources, Energy and Telecommunication sectors for operating companies and projects.
 He has successfully delivered organisational effectiveness through significant cultural, organisational, process and technological change.